|model of sister-missionary wear on lds.org|

 Dressing like a Man

 My patriarchal blessing specifically advises me to dress in a feminine manner.
-Apparently, it is important that we look and dress like women.
-I’m sure the guys appreciate it too.
-That doesn’t mean you have to be trendy or a girly-girl, just that you don’t look like you’re borrowing your brother’s clothes.
+It is important that we look and dress like women.
+That doesn’t mean you have to be trendy or a girly-girl, just that you don’t look like you’re borrowing your brother’s or husband's clothes.

 Dressing like a Slob

-Too many women wear baggy, old, dirty, plain, or ugly clothes and don’t brush their hair out of laziness.
+Many women wear baggy, old, or plain clothes and don’t brush their hair.
 We are supposed to be well groomed.
 Take the missionaries for example.
 They officially represent the Church and therefore look the part: they are required to dress up and keep their appearance professional.
 Furthermore, our bodies have been compared to temples (1 Corinthians 3:16).
 Look at the temples we build: they are lovely, spotless, and beautifully landscaped.
 Susan W. Tanner, former Young Women General President, advised us to “keep the outside of our bodily temples looking clean and beautiful to reflect the sacred and holy nature of what is inside, just as the Church does with its temples.”1 Elder L. Tom Perry of the Quorum of the Twelve Apostles warned, “I believe very casual dress is almost always followed by very casual manners.”2 We should learn from those examples and look our best in clean, bright, classy clothes, accessories, and hairstyles.

 - Tanner, Susan W. “The Sanctity of the Body,” Ensign, November 2005.